 Therefore, if employers use net salaries in employee contracts, it will complicate the calculation for the payroll.

 No Update on Insurance and Tax Rates

-It is very common in Vietnam that insurance rate, personal income tax rate and minimum wages change for a maximum of two times every year.
+It is very common in Vietnam that insurance rates, personal income tax rates, and minimum wages change a maximum of two times every year.